 The Foundation utilizes a spending policy for its pooled endowment in order to provide for the current and long-term needs of endowment recipients.
 The spending policy determines the endowment income to be distributed.
-For the year ended June 30, 2020 the spending policy was 4.5% of the average market value for the twelve previous quarters ending September 30. for the year ended June 30, 2019, the spending policy was 4.5% of the average market value for the twelve previous quarters ending market value for the twelve previous quarters ending September 30.
+For the years ended June 30, 2020 and 2019 the spending policy was 4.5% of the average market value for the twelve previous quarters ending September 30.